tomaskjay/tomaswerts.com/collections/_posts/2024-05-30-trip-to-the-bahamas.md

 categories: Traveling
 thumbnail:  /images/bahamas-album/bahamas-thumbnail.jpg
 ---
 The best part about the Bahamas is that it sounds relaxing.
 For the last week of May, everything was a little balmier, a little more scenic, and a little more carefree -- because I was in the *Bahamas*.
-I was lucky enough to spend my whole time there fly fishing off the island of Andros with my two cousins, uncle, and dad.
+I was lucky enough to spend the whole time there fly fishing off the island of Andros with my two cousins, uncle, and dad.

 {% bluebox %}

 ### The What Is Fly Fishing Blue Box

 The archetype of throwing a worm on a hook or dragging a lure across a lake is really called *spin fishing*.
 Fly fishing is a little different from that.
 The "fly" comes from the much smaller and lighter lures you use.
 They're often handmade by tying together things like thread, feathers, and fur around a bare hook.
 Casting is the most obvious difference though.
 Since flies are so light, what you're basically trying to do is throw a paper ball instead of a baseball.
-Give Ohtani the baseball and he'll strike you out on a whim.
-Give Ohtani the paper ball and ...well he'll still probably strike you out.
+If you give Ohtani the baseball, he'll strike you out on a whim.
+Give him the paper ball and ...well he'll still probably strike you out.
 You'd defintely stand a better chance though.
 That's to say that throwing a baseball is easier because the ball itself is heavy.
 If you try to do the same with the paper, you'd be lucky for it to go a yard.
 Using a fly rod is basically like attaching the paper ball to the end of a rope and yanking the other end forwards so that the rope carries it.
 When you're casting a fly, it's really the weight of the line that gets it to where it needs to be, not the weight of the fly itself.
 So when you see someone who's fly fishing swing their rod back and forth, what they're doing is gradually extending the line with each swing to shoot it in a final flick.
 It's pretty to watch, but coming across someone with a fly rod isn't very common because you can't just pick up the rod and start fishing.
 Instead, you have to learn the motion and timing of using it properly (which—like most things—is easier to learn when you're young).

 {% endbluebox %}